Washout filter: Yaw Control System

 To counter the yaw command suppression, the installation of washout filters before the yaw dampers and rudder actuators will allow the yaw damper feedback loop in the control system to filter out the low frequency signals or state inputs.
 In the case of a steady turn during flight, the low frequency signal is the pilot command and the washout filter will allow the turn command signal to not be dampened by the yaw damper in the feedback circuit.
 [C.K.
-Wang] An example of this use of can be located at Yaw Damper Design for a 747® Jet.
+Wang] An example of this use of can be located at Yaw Damper Design for a 747® Jet Aircraft.